ISISComputingGroup/ibex_developers_manual/doc/processes/dev_processes/Dependency-Updates.md

 CS-Studio requires a version of jdk11 to build that it gets from `C:\Program Files\AdoptOpenJDK` or `C:\Program Files\Eclipse Adoptium`.
 - Install the latest jdk11, and ensure `isis_css_top\build.bat` points at the correct jdk location.
 - You will need JavaFX binaries.
 These can be patched onto the AdoptOpenJDK/Eclipse Temurin installation.
-Download the Windows SDK from \\isis\inst$\Kits$\CompGroup\ICP\Java_utils\openjfx-19_windows-x64_bin-sdk\javafx-sdk-19 (originally from [gluon](https://gluonhq.com/products/javafx/)) and copy the bin, lib, and legal directories over the corresponding directories in the jdk.
-Note that the JavaFX version does not necessarily need to match your java installation, as long as the versions are compatible.
-For example we can use JavaFX 19 on a Java 11 installation.
+Download the Windows SDK from `\\isis\inst$\Kits$\CompGroup\ICP\Java_utils\openjfx-19_windows-x64_bin-sdk\javafx-sdk-19` (originally from [gluon](https://gluonhq.com/products/javafx/)) and copy the `bin`, `lib`, and `legal` directories over the corresponding directories in the JDK.
+The JavaFX version does not necessarily need to match your java installation, as long as the versions are compatible.
+For example, we can use JavaFX 19 on a Java 11 installation.
 Please check that the license is still appropriate before you install.

 To update the CS-Studio components that the GUI uses:
 - `git clone --recursive https://github.com/ISISComputingGroup/isis_css_top.git`